denisreilly/ntp-bcp/CommentsIETFLastCall.md

 The questions that Joe raises about its suitability for purpose comes down to the document's intended audience.
 There is no doubt that the document is of questionable suitability for organisations or people who have a hard requirement for high precision, guaranteed quality timekeeping, e.g. reference or legal timekeeping.
 However, there is equally little doubt that if most people who ran NTP services adhered to most of the recommendations listed in the draft, that NTP quality in the world would increase overall, probably dramatically.
 My understanding is that the term "BCP" refers to the latter category of people rather than to the former, i.e. "best common practice" rather than "practice which which is provably consistent with a carefully defined and very specific set of inputs with consequently expected output results".
 ...
 Conversely, what would be useful would be a clear statement in the document about its intended audience, i.e. where the recommendations in this draft are relevant, and more importantly, where they are not suitable for purpose.

+## Resolution

+TBD

+Modify the Abstract:
+.... "for the operation of general time synchronization over networks"

 # Comment